The case of Albert DeSalvo, the suspected Boston Strangler, lends new meaning to the words “sketchy” and “star chamber justice.”

 When Kozol testified, the journalist Shana Alexander wrote, Hearst turned “the dead white color of a fish’s belly.”

-Even though he originally went to a mental hospital and feared prison, be escaped and was subsequently incarcerated in what is now known as the MCI-Cedar Junction prison in Massachusetts, formerly Walpole.
+Even though he originally went to a mental hospital and feared prison, DeSalvo escaped and was subsequently incarcerated in what is now known as the much tougher MCI-Cedar Junction prison in Massachusetts, formerly Walpole.

 In November 1973, he got word to his doctor, Ames Robey, and journalist Steve Dunleavy, that he needed to see them urgently.
 DeSalvo had something important to say about the Boston Strangler murders.
 The night before they were to meet, however, DeSalvo was stabbed to death.
 The draft of his book was never found.